 Be a confident language user.

-Students at an intermediate level of language are recommended to not memorize answers.
+Students at an intermediate level of language are recommended not to memorise answers.

-Students should learn and acquire the usage of general grammar and not try to memorize all the grammar rules.
+Students should learn and acquire the usage of general grammar and not try to memorise all the grammar rules.

 Students should learn the correct spelling of the words.